-- Create reminders by putting something on the backseat of your car next to your child, such as a briefcase, a purse or a cell phone, that is needed at your final destination.
+- Create reminders by putting something on the backseat next to your child.
+This could include a briefcase, a purse, or a cell phone, that is needed at your final destination.
 This is especially important if you’re not following your normal routine.
 Put a stuffed animal in the front passenger seat as an additional reminder.

 - Take action.
 If you see a child alone in a car, call 911.
-Emergency personnel are trained to respond to these situations and want you to call.
+Emergency personnel trained to respond to these situations want you to call.
 You could save a life.

 Contact Experienced Manchester Attorneys for a Free Consultation